Configuring TouchBistro to handle IRS rules regarding automatic service charges

 Table Of Contents

-The IRS ruling 2012-18 classifies automatic service charges (sometimes referred to as a gratuity or an automatic gratuity) disbursed to staff (e.g., waiters) as wages, not tips.
-Although the ruling was issued June 2012, a grace period was allowed until 20 From January 2014 on, any restaurant that charges an automatic service charge must now treat the automatic gratuity paid to the waiter as part of the waiter’s paycheck wage.
+The IRS ruling 2012-18 classifies automatic service charges (sometimes referred to as a gratuity or an automatic gratuity) disbursed to staff (e.g., servers) as wages, not tips.
+Although the ruling was issued June 2012, a grace period was allowed until 20 From January 2014 on, any restaurant that charges an automatic service charge must now treat the automatic gratuity paid to the servers as part of the server’s paycheck wage.

 A good discussion of the IRS ruling and how it applies to restaurants can be found here.
 Key points from that discussion: